hengjiUSTC/manta/README.md

 ```
 @path/to/file.txt
 ```
-This makes the file content available to Manta for reference in subsequent interactions.
+This makes the file content available to MantaCoder for reference in subsequent interactions.

 ### Example Interactions

-Here are some common ways to interact with Manta:
+Here are some common ways to interact with MantaCoder:

 1. Create a new project:
    ```